rugk/xenforo-threema-gateway/README.md

 * Libsodium (recommend, required for receiving messages, install guide included)
 * curl (>= v7.39 suggested for better security)
 * MySQL 5.5.3 or higher
-* HTTPS on server (recommend, required for receiving messages and some details), if you have not set it up using [Let's Encrypt](https://letsencrypt.org/), certificates must be valid, self-signed certificates are not accepted
+* HTTPS on server (recommend, required for receiving messages and some details)
+   If you have not set it up use [Let's Encrypt](https://letsencrypt.org/), certificates must be valid (self-signed certificates are not accepted).